nextflow-io/hack17-varcall/README.md

 make html
 ```

-The published version of this documentation can be found [here](https://nextflow-io.github.io/hack17-varcall).
+The HTML version can be found [here](https://nextflow-io.github.io/hack17-varcall).